ValianaJosic/thais_website/README.md

 # Realtor Project

-● Designed UI Mockups and UX Research
+● Designed UI Mockups and UX Research <br />
-● Developed project using Javascript language and React library ● Implemented combination of Express.js and Nodemailer for Nodejs backend ● Installed npm packages such as Axios to handle HTTP requests
+● Developed project using Javascript language and React library <br />
+● Implemented combination of Express.js and Nodemailer for Nodejs backend <br />
+● Installed npm packages such as Axios to handle HTTP requests

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).